Two more deaths recorded in West Devon | tavistock-today.co.uk

-There were two more coronavirus deaths recorded over the latest weekly period in West Devon.
+There were two more coronavirus deaths recorded over the last two weeks in West Devon.

-A total of 110 people had died in the area when the UK coronavirus dashboard was updated on January 12 (Thursday) – up from 108 on the week before.
+A total of 112 people had died in the area when the UK coronavirus dashboard was updated on January 19 (Thursday) – up from 110 on January 12.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in West Devon.